CSTU-yqy/Look-through-company-inetrnal-value-via-public-information/README.md

 --------

 ## WHY BAD NEWS?

 I believe news data can help us learn more about the real situation of the company.
 The company news released by authoritative media shields the noise caused by false information and subjective inference, and can most directly show the micro details of the company.
 Good news, bad news, even fake news can be useful for information gain.
-How to choose the cut-in angle is the most efficient?
+How to choose the cut-in angle which is the most efficient?

 ![picture 1](./reports/figures/where%20the%20ideas%20com%20from.png)

 As can be seen from the above figure, most of points are in the area above the diagonal, it means the time point when the relevant indicators of negative news send out signals is earlier than the time point when the company officially announces the major changes.
 I guess maybe it is a good choice to cut in from the perspective of bad news.

 ## WHERE CAN WE GET OUR DATA SOURCES AND WHY WE CHOOSE IT?

-1. About CNKI Full-text Database of Important Chinese Newspapers CNKI is the most authoritative academic data platform in China The database contains 658 newspaper(168 central level + 490 province level) from 31 province, covering all industries and listed companies
+1. **CNKI Full-text Database of Important Chinese Newspapers**

+CNKI is the most authoritative academic data platform in China.
+The database contains **658** newspapers (**168 central level** + **490 province level**) from 31 provinces, covering all industries and nearly all the listed companies.

-2. About how I get our data sources
+2. How I get our data sources

-CNKI has a good defense against web crawlers, so I overcame a lot of technical difficulties to get this data soures I provide a demo of our crawlers(./crawler/demo.py)
+CNKI has a good defense against web crawlers, so I overcame a lot of technical difficulties to get this data source.
+This script provides a demo of our crawlers: **./crawler/demo.py**.

 3. Raw data description

 ------------
     from province prospective
         coverage of province :                              31 / 31